-The college employs a full-time staff member whose primary responsibility is to repair and maintain life/safety equipment.
+The college employs a full-time staff member whose primary responsibility is to maintain life/safety equipment.
 All fire safety systems are inspected annually by an independent contractor hired for that purpose.

 In recent years the college has not reported injuries or loss of life as the result of a fire.
-The most recent occurrence involving a fire in a residential facility occurred in 2011.
+In the most recent calendar year, there was no reported fire on campus.
+The most recent occurrence involving a fire in a residential facility occurred in 2020.